Michael Symon: Chef and restaurateur

 Symon cooked in the Cleveland restaurant scene, working at Player's, a Mediterranean restaurant in Lakewood.
 In 1993, he moved to Piccolo Mondo as chef, developing a small yet devoted following.
 He subsequently moved to Caxton Cafe.

 In February 1997, Michael and his then-fiancée (now wife), Liz Shanahan, opened Lola in Cleveland's trendy Tremont neighborhood.
 It is named after his aunt.
 At the time, the neighborhood was just beginning to be rediscovered and develop into the hipster, "go to" neighborhood that it has become.
 Tremont food scene pioneers Gerry Groh and Lynda Khoury had opened and grown one of the first new restaurants, named Bohemia, in Tremont.
-After several years of success, the couple was ready to move on to other ventures and the couple sold the space to the Symons.
+After several years of success, the couple was ready to move on to other ventures and the couple sold the space to Symon.
 Lola garnered rave reviews and was named one of America's Best Restaurants in Gourmet magazine in its October 2000 issue.
 In 2005, he converted Lola into Lolita, and reopened Lola in downtown Cleveland the next year.

 On April 15, 2006, Symon opened a third restaurant, Parea, which in Greek means "a group of friends" or "company," in New York City.
 The restaurant, which featured upscale Greek food and was located on East 20th Street near Park Avenue, was run by Jonathon Sawyer, who tutored under Symon at Lolita.
 It was located next door to Gramercy Tavern.
 Symon partnered with Telly Hatzigeorgiou, George Pantelidis, and Peter J. Pappas.
 Although New York Times food critic Frank Bruni gave the food a 2-stars rating (very good), he noted that the sound level reached "piercing heights."
 By many accounts, the food was good, as the restaurant was even listed on "100 Tastes to Try in '07" in Food & Wine magazine.
 It closed in 2007, and was acquired by Stavros Aktipis who renamed it Kellari's Parea.

 Symon opened Roast, a restaurant at the Westin Book Cadillac Hotel in Detroit, Michigan in autumn 2008.
 Roast was named the 2009 Restaurant of the Year by the Detroit Free Press.